NicklasLallo/dotfiles/README.md

 ### tmux
 One of the main programs that have changed a lot from default in terms of keybindings.
 Default terminal copy-paste should still work as expected (`ctrl+shift+c`, mouse double, & tripple click for copy; middle mouse button, or `ctrl+shift+v` for paste).
 + Enable default vi-bindings (expect in command mode).
 + `ctrl + w` - Prefix, instead of `ctrl + b`.
 More vim like.
 Double press sends `ctrl + w` to the underlaying application.
+I prefer to not use splits much in vim anyways, and instead use buffers (fzf switch with `ctrl+b`) or tabs.
+And it is still possible to do the vim window splits it just requires more work right now.
 + `Prefix + r` - Reload tmux config.
++ `Prefix + w` - choose-tree -Zw, useful for managing multiple tmux windows/sessions.
-+ `Prefix + s` & `Prefix + v` - Split horisontaly and vertically, same as vim.
++ `Prefix + s` & `Prefix + v` - Split horisontaly and vertically, same as vim. (using `"` or `%` is also still possible)
 + Mouse off - Current solution to make the mouse behave as expected when doing quick copy-paste from terminal.
-Not perfect with vertical split panes.
+Not perfect with selecting text from vertical split panes.
 Try to use extrakto instead.
-+ `Prefix + ctrl-c` - Copy-mode.
++ `Prefix + ctrl-u` - Copy-mode.
++ `Prefix + c` - New windows (commonly reffered to as a tab outside of tmux lingo)
 + `Prefix + hjkl` - select pane.
 + `Prefix + HJKL` - resize pane, repeatable.
 + `Prefix + q` - kill pane.
 Same as vim close window. (default display panes moved to `Prefix + ctrl-q`)